Four multichannel marketing strategies that deliver exceptional customer experiences

 - Use mobile to connect the dots.
 You should also consider all the ways customers are reaching your site and optimize your pages accordingly.
 The mobile web has strengthened brands’ ability to connect and reach consumers at any time of the day.
 Want to connect better with your mobile customers?
 Here are some ideas to consider:

 - Encourage shoppers to scan products via your mobile app while brick-and-mortar shopping.
-Your annual digital plan should focus heavily on mobile as you seek to close the gap between store, desktop and mobile.
+Your annual digital marketing plan should focus heavily on mobile as you seek to close the gap between store, desktop and mobile.

 - Another way to enhance your mobile focus is to deploy in-store touch-screen shopping options to let customers self-checkout or perform simple but critical tasks like price checks and item availability.